discord-jda/JDA-Website/docs/using-jda/interactions.md

 !!! warning

-    Successfully responding to a `ModalInteractionEvent` is necessary.
-Not responding to the event will not close it on the user's client, and show an error.
+    Acknowledging a `ModalInteractionEvent` is necessary.
+Failing to respond to the event will not close it on the user's client, and will show them an error.

 !!! info